fuse-box/fuse-box/docs/getting-started.md

 fuse.run();
 ```

-That's is, our configuration is ready.
+That's it, our configuration is ready!

 | Symbol | Meaning |